Kendysond/OSClass-Payment-plugin-Paystack-/README.md

 ## Community
 If you are a developer, please join our Developer Community on [Slack](https://slack.paystack.com).

-## Contributing to Payment Forms for Paystack
+## Contributing to OS Class Payment Plugin for Paystack

 If you have a patch or have stumbled upon an issue with the Paystack OSClass Payment plugin, you can contribute this back to the code.
 Please read our [contributor guidelines](https://github.com/PaystackHQ/plugin-osclass/blob/master/CONTRIBUTING.md) for more information how you can do this.